open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

 matchers.

-The source code of the runtime muzzle matcher is located in the `javaagent-tooling` module, class `Instrumenter.Default` and package `io.opentelemetry.javaagent.tooling.muzzle.matcher`.
+The source code of the runtime muzzle matcher is located in the `javaagent-tooling` module, in the class `Instrumenter.Default` and under the package `io.opentelemetry.javaagent.tooling.muzzle`.

 ## Muzzle gradle plugin

 The muzzle gradle plugin allows to perform the runtime reference matching process against different third party library versions, when the project is built.

-Muzzle gradle plugin is just an additional utility for enhanced build-time checking.
+Muzzle gradle plugin is just an additional utility for enhanced build-time checking to alert us when there are breaking changes in the underlying third party library that will cause the instrumentation not to get applied.
 **Even without using it muzzle reference matching is _always_ active in runtime**, it's not an optional feature.